Medical Marijuana for IBS in Florida

 Overview

-Irritable Bowel Syndrome (IBS) is a chronic functional gastrointestinal disorder affecting an estimated 25-45 million Americans.
+Irritable Bowel Syndrome (IBS) is a chronic functional gastrointestinal disorder affecting an estimated 25–45 million Americans.
 It is characterized by recurrent abdominal pain and cramping associated with changes in bowel habits — either diarrhea-predominant (IBS-D), constipation-predominant (IBS-C), or mixed (IBS-M).
-IBS significantly impacts quality of life and can keep sufferers virtually homebound during severe flare-ups.
+IBS significantly impacts quality of life and can keep sufferers virtually homebound during severe flare-ups, affecting work productivity, social activities, and mental health.

-The exact cause of IBS remains incompletely understood, but it involves dysfunction in the gut-brain axis, visceral hypersensitivity, altered gut motility, and potentially gut microbiome imbalances.
+The exact cause of IBS remains incompletely understood, but it involves dysfunction in the gut-brain axis, visceral hypersensitivity (where the gut overreacts to normal stimuli), altered gut motility, low-grade mucosal inflammation, and potentially gut microbiome imbalances.
 Conventional treatments include dietary modifications (low-FODMAP diets), antispasmodics, laxatives or antidiarrheals, and low-dose antidepressants.
-Many patients find these approaches provide only partial symptom relief.
+Many patients find these approaches provide only partial symptom relief, and the unpredictable nature of flare-ups creates significant daily anxiety.

 How Medical Cannabis May Help